 Once they are relaxed, pet their legs and feet to ease them into the process, then gently take one paw in hand.
 Apply gentle pressure to the pad and the top of the foot to extend the claws.

 4. Locate the quick of the nail to avoid cutting it

-Before you even start cutting, look for the pink area of the nail—a vein running through the nail called the quick.
+Before you even start cutting, look for the pink area of the nail—the quick.
 Avoid cutting in this pink area.

 Carefully cut off only the white tip of each nail, right before it starts to curl.
 Take care to avoid cutting into the pink quick of the nail.
 Repeat this for each nail.

 If you do accidentally cut into the pink quick, it can bleed.
 If this happens, WebMD recommends applying styptic powder to stop the bleeding.

 Clipping your cat’s nails is a lot more stressful when you sit down and trim nails all at once.
 Instead, try to space out sessions.
 Sit down and do one paw.
 A little later, trim the nails on another paw.